 I really enjoyed my time with my grandmother when I was young.
 I always looked forward to visiting her and to the times when she would spend a night or a couple of days at my parents’ house.

 My grandmother wasn’t a perfect person (as none of us are), but she was a Christian that feared the Lord.
-I believe her long life was attributed to great family genetics and the fact that she feared the Lord.
+I believe she lived a long time because she had great family genetics and she feared the Lord.

 “The fear of the LORD prolongeth days: but the years of the wicked shall be shortened.”
 (Proverbs 10:27)